-KGB to Central Committee.
-On the need to keep writer Andrei Sinyavsky away from “anti-social elements”.
-Suggestion: offer and permit him the opportunity to work in France for 3 years (2 pp).
-[Russian: 26 February 1973, 409-A The attached original is unabridged and so is the English translation — see Note 1 below].
+KGB (Andropov) to CENTRAL COMMITTEE.
+The need to keep writer Andrei Sinyavsky, released from the camps in 1971, away from “anti-social elements”.
+Offer and permit him the opportunity to work in France for three years [R: 26 February 1973, 409-A].
+2 pp.

 ==========================